dataunitylab/schema-guru/README.md

 #### Schema derivation

-* Takes a directory as an argument and will print out the resulting JsonSchema:
+* Takes a directory as an argument and will print out the resulting JSON Schema:
   - Processes each JSON sequentially
-  - Merges all results into one master Json Schema
+  - Merges all results into one master JSON Schema
 * Recognizes following JSON Schema formats:
-  - uuid
+  - UUID
   - date-time (according to ISO-8601)
   - IPv4 and IPv6 addresses
   - HTTP, HTTPS, FTP URLs
-* Recoginzed minLength and maxLength properties for strings
+* Recognized `minLength` and `maxLength` properties for strings
-* Recognizes base64 pattern for strings
+* Recognizes Base64 pattern for strings
-* Detects integer ranges according to Int16, Int32, Int64
+* Detects integer ranges according to `Int16`, `Int32`, `Int64`
 * Detects misspelt properties and produce warnings
 * Detects enum values with specified cardinality
 * Detects known enum sets built-in or specified by user